How to Launch and Maintain a Highly-Engaged Online Community Group How to Launch and Maintain a Highly-Engaged Online Community Group

 The Impact

-• Engaged Customers – 20% of members were active in the community, meaning they signed in and interacted within the last 30 days
+• Engaged Customers — 20% active engagement within 30 days

 Leave a comment